 Best if: You have the income to pay your student loans.

-Millions of borrowers haven’t had to make a student loan payment in months, and for federal student loan borrowers, that will continue until August 31, 2022, following President Biden’s executive order to extend the pause.
+Millions of borrowers haven’t had to make a student loan payment in months, following President Biden’s executive orders to extend the pause.

 But just because you can stop paying your student loans doesn’t mean you should stop your student loan repayment, especially if you’ve set a goal for yourself to get out of debt by a certain date.
 If you’re still bringing in income right now (and possibly saving money, due to no vacations being taken, no birthday dinners being celebrated, etc.) then don’t lose sight of your overall debt repayment strategy.
 And if you’re looking to get on a payment plan that would let you pay off your student debt even faster, we’ve got five ways to do that at HerMoney.com.